theproductiveprogrammer/tt-design/README.md

 3. Each record is sequenced one after another (monotonically increasing) by the [unix time](https://en.wikipedia.org/wiki/Unix_time) of it's entry.
+4. The logs are processed sequentially - starting from the first and all the way to the last.
+As new logs come in they are processed to update the system view/snapshot.

 Hence, conceptually the system looks like this: